fs-mschmidty/MPSG_NNFG_R_Pipeline/qmd/species_evaluation.docx.md

 [Yes, No, Unknown]

-#### Based on the species’ ecology and the environmental conditions present, does the plan area overlap the edge of the species range?
+#### What is the distance between the plan area and the closest edge of the species range?

-[Yes, No, Unknown]
+[unknown (i.e., no known range for the species), 0 miles (i.e. species range transects the plan area), 1-50 miles, 51-150 miles, 151-500 miles, 500 or more miles.]

 ### Species’ Landscape-scale Habitat

-#### What are the landscape-scale habitat types or ecosystems the species occupies based on Best Available Scientific Information (BASI), inside and out of the plan area.
+#### What are the landscape-scale habitat types or ecosystems the species occupies based on Best Available Scientific Information (BASI), including literature from outside of the plan area?

 [Narrative description pulled in from NatureServe– will need manual review to ensure fine-scale habitat features are not mixed in with landscape, and additional BASI as appropriate; NatureServe also doesn’t capture many plants, so this may also need to be written manually]

-#### Based on BASI , what are the landscape-scale habitat types or ecosystems in the plan area are likely to support the species?
+#### Based on BASI about the landscape-scale habitat types or ecosystems the species occupies, what landscape-scale habitat types or ecosystems in the plan area are likely to support the species?

 [Checklist of categories from Ecology Group pulled in from spreadsheet – this will get pulled in automatically from Mike’s NatureServe pull + crosswalk, but will still require manual review for accuracy (especially for the plantation category)]